AppImageCrafters/appimage-builder/README.md

 renders to bundles incompatible with any distribution released before due glib and glibc missing features.

-AppImageCrafts fixes this issue by embedding those libraries and the required loader tool making your bundle __really__ self-sufficient.
+AppImageBuilder fixes this issue by embedding those libraries and the required loader tool making your bundle __really__ self-sufficient.

 ## all-in bundles